-During this time of uncertainty, we want you to know you are very much in our thoughts.
-Many of you already feel isolated, and now it is even harder to get out, or for others to visit.
+Your health and well-being are our highest priority.
+Many of you already felt isolated by FSHD, and now with COVID-19 it is even harder to get out, or for others to visit.
 The fragile webs of support you’ve built to help you get by are being shredded.
-We care about what’s happening and are doing everything we can to help and strengthen the bonds of community.
+We started "Sequester Camp" to help reinforce the bonds of community.
+This is a time to reach out, connect.
+Seek assistance if you need it.
+Offer to help others, because you have a lifetime or experience and have figured out how to navigate difficult circumstances.
 Together, we will get through this turbulent time.

 - Wuhan Data Link COVID-19 With Damage to Heart Muscles.
 In this case series study of 187 patients with COVID-19, 27.8% of patients had myocardial injury, which resulted in cardiac dysfunction and arrhythmias.
 Myocardial injury has a significant association with fatal outcome of COVID-19, while the prognosis of patients with underlying CVD but without myocardial injury were relatively favorable.
 (JAMA)

-- According the Centers for Disease Control, no drug has yet been shown in a randomized clinical trial to be effective in treating covid-19.
+- No drug has yet been shown in a randomized clinical trial to be effective in treating covid-19.
 Several drugs that are on the market for other indications are currently in trials.
 Do not self-medicate as these drugs can have serious side-effects.
 Consult your doctor.
 (CDC website).

 - A Phoenix-area man is dead and his wife is under critical care after the two took chloroquine phosphate in an apparent attempt to self-medicate for the novel coronavirus, according to hospital system Banner Health.
 It does not appear they took the pharmaceutical version of the drug, but rather "an additive commonly used at aquariums to clean fish tanks," Banner Health said in a statement.
 (CNN).